 Maturation — AI communities develop Over time AIs gradually increased in numbers as their infrastructure requirements shrank in size and expense.
 Thanks to their enhanced intelligence (particularly parallel processing) superturings could do the work of dozens of skilled bionts.
-Installing one as a regional manager, principle investigator and even executive officer became common.
+Installing one as a regional administrator, principle investigator and even executive officer became common.
 Concurrently a loose community began to form amongst the few thousand (and rising) AI.
 This same group would give rise to the various AI factions that became instrumental in later historical events.
 The stasis/dynamist, pro-human/ahuman divisions began to form as positions of power were increasingly given over to superturings.

 180 - 280 a.t.